 You may also be interested in reading:

-- A letter from Professor Keith Willett, Director of Acute Care for NHS England and Professor Jonathan Benger, National Clinical Director for Urgent Care to Phillip Dunne regarding the Ambulance Response Programme Evaluation Report on Dispatch on Disposition
+- Letter from Professor Keith Willett, Director of Acute Care for NHS England and Professor Jonathan Benger, National Clinical Director for Urgent Care to Phillip Dunne regarding the Ambulance Response Programme Evaluation Report on Dispatch on Disposition.

-- A letter from Professor Keith Willett, Director of Acute Care for NHS England, to Lord Prior of Brampton explains the progress of the Ambulance Response Programme.
+- Letter from Professor Keith Willett, Director of Acute Care for NHS England, to Lord Prior of Brampton explains the progress of the Ambulance Response Programme.

-- A letter from Professor Keith Willett, Director of Acute Care for NHS England, to Lord Prior of Brampton informing him of the decision for West Midlands Ambulance Service Foundation Trust (WMAS) to join the Ambulance Response Programme.
+- Letter from Professor Keith Willett, Director of Acute Care for NHS England, to Lord Prior of Brampton informing him of the decision for West Midlands Ambulance Service Foundation Trust (WMAS) to join the Ambulance Response Programme.